Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-The Child Sexual Offence Evidence Program aims to reduce the stress and trauma experienced by children and young people who are victims and prosecution witnesses in sexual offence cases.
+NSW has embedded practices in Police Force Child Abuse Units and District Courts to reduce the stress and trauma experienced by children and young people who are victims and prosecution witnesses in sexual offence cases.

 We also assist with organising the communication assessment of child victims and prosecution witnesses in sexual offence cases.
 When the police or courts require a witness intermediary, we match the request with someone who has the appropriate skill set and qualifications to assist with the communication issues identified.